 Voluntary fasting on other weekdays of Lent is highly recommended.
 When health or ability to work would be seriously affected, neither the law of fasting nor the law of abstinence obliges.
 These are minimal penitential practices and should not be lightly excused.
 If in doubt, please consult your parish priest.

-Other recommended forms of fasting, as regards alcoholic drink, needless television, video games, internet use, and social entertainment, are of true spiritual value and strongly encouraged.
+Other recommended forms of fasting, as regards alcoholic drink, needless television, video games, Internet use, and social entertainment, are of true spiritual value and strongly encouraged.

-- Almsgiving: The act of giving to the poor, in the most ancient tradition of the Church, is an expression of penance, a witness of fraternal charity, and an expression of Lenten conversion.
-Therefore, all Catholics are encouraged to support generously the charitable works of the whole Church: through regular stewardship to their parish, support of charities, and their generous response to the diocesan Catholic Stewardship Appeal.
+Almsgiving: The act of giving to the poor, in the most ancient tradition of the Church, is an expression of penance, a witness of fraternal charity, and an expression of Lenten conversion.
+Catholics are encouraged to support generously the charitable works of the whole Church: through regular stewardship to their parish, support of charities, and their generous response to the diocesan Catholic Stewardship Appeal.

 Funeral Masses may not be celebrated on Holy Thursday, Good Friday, or Holy Saturday, nor on the Sundays of Lent.
-When pastoral reasons require that a funeral be celebrated on these days, a Liturgy of the Word with the Final Commendation is to be held.
+When pastoral reasons require a funeral be celebrated on these days, a Liturgy of the Word with the Final Commendation is to be held.

-Covering of Crosses and Images in Lent: From a rubric of the Roman Missal for the Fifth Sunday of Lent: “In the Dioceses of the United States, the practice of covering crosses and images throughout the church from this Sunday of Lent may be observed.
+Covering of Crosses and Images in Lent: From a rubric of the Roman Missal for the Fifth Sunday of Lent: “In the dioceses of the United States, the practice of covering crosses and images throughout the church from this Sunday of Lent may be observed.
 Crosses remain covered until the end of the Celebration of the Lord’s Passion on Good Friday, but images remain covered until the beginning of the Easter Vigil.”